 Summer camp presents children with the opportunity to have fun all while preparing them to make independent choices; this can present a healthy experience for middle schoolers as they become familiar with the challenges of growing up.

-Summer camp offers a healthy dose of perspective for kids, teaching them that life is bigger than middle school, and they will make it through to the other side.
+Camp offers a healthy dose of perspective teaching kids and teens that life is bigger than middle school, and they will make it through to the other side.
 Likewise, getting through summer camp can be a lesson for your child as they learn that they truly can do it!

-Making new friends from all different backgrounds can help to show your middle schooler that there is more to life than their friends in school.
-Trying new activities and taking on new challenges will help to show that there is more available to them than just what goes on within the halls of their middle school or the confines of their hometown.
+Making new friends from all different backgrounds can help to expose your middle schooler to life outside their friends in school.
+Trying new activities and taking on new challenges will help to show that there is more available to them than just what goes on within the halls of their middle school or their hometown.